Best Miter Saw 2017 – Compound, Sliding Ratings & Reviews

 Laser guides/guide lights: Projects a beam or cast a shadow onto the workpiece, helps you guide your cuts accurately.

 Digital displays: Offers easy-to-read bevel and miter setting information.

 Once you’ve checked out what features you’d like your miter saw to have there are a few more features to consider.
 For instance:

 Portability: Will the saw be transported from job to job on a regular basis.
-You will want a saw that is lightweight and easy to transport, and that can mount to a workbench.
+You will want a saw that is lightweight and easy to transport, and that can mount to a workbench or stand.

 Variation of blades: The key part of a saw is the blade, and different blades made for many different applications you will need just the right one for your specific tasks.
 If you’re cutting wet wood, the least amount of teeth per blade is best, whereas, if you’re doing high-end finish carpentry, grab Frued blade with a greater amount of teeth.

 - Best 12″ Miter Saw: Bosch GCM12SD Miter saw Review